EDWARD JONES DOME POLICIES & GENERAL GAMEDAY INFORMATION

-** Empty plastic bottles 16oz or less are allowed.RADIOS AND TELEVISONS
+** Empty, clear plastic bottles 16oz or less are allowed.

 |Radios and televisions are permitted provided they do not interfere with the enjoyment of the game by other patrons.
 Please use headsets so as not to disturb other guests.|

 |All games can be heard live on Rams Radio 101.1 FM ESPN.|

 |For the safety of our guests, the Edward Jones Dome has a no re-entry policy.
 If a guest exits the facility, they will not be allowed to re-enter.|

 |Security measures may be increased based on direction from the NFL, orders from St. Louis Police or government, as well as the current federal terror threat level.
-These procedures will include but are not limited to a more thorough search of persons and property as well as a pat down.SERVICE ANIMALS
+Should the need for increased security measures arise, fans will be notified via local media outlets.|

 |Service animals, or those in training, are welcome in all areas of the dome.
 No other animal or pet is permitted in the dome.|

 |The Edward Jones Dome is a smoke-free facility.
+Smoking of any kind, including electronic cigarettes is prohibited.
 Smoking is permitted only through the designated smoking areas located at the courtyard (west of Entry A) and outdoors at Entry C and Entry D. Guests who exit the Dome outside the designated smoking areas will not be permitted to re-enter the Dome in accordance with the Dome re-entry policy.|

 |Preseason games will air on selected networks, local or national, depending on the game date.
 Rams regular season games are controlled by the NFL’s national network partners (CBS, FOX, NBC, ESPN and NFL Network).|

 |Umbrellas are permitted inside the Edward Jones Dome if they are small enough to be stored under your seat during the game.|

 |Will Call windows open three hours prior to kickoff and close after halftime.
 Will Call is located at the main ticket office on the East side of the Edward Jones Dome at the Broadway Central Entrance (between entries B & C).
 Rams season ticket holders wanting to leave tickets for pick-up should do so at Will Call.
 The season ticket holder must clearly record the name of the person picking up the tickets and also indicate his or her name along with a phone number (preferably mobile phone) on the ticket envelope.
 Will Call tickets can be claimed only by the person whose name appears on the ticket envelope.
 Valid photo I.D. is required.|

 |The Edward Jones Dome provides complimentary wheelchair escorts for guests who request assistance.
 Wheelchair assistance is available free of charge at two locations: Broadway Central and the Courtyard entry, just west of Entry A. These two locations are also our designated drop off areas.|

 |For guests who did not have a wheelchair escort when they entered the Dome but would like to request a ride out of the Dome, we ask that you see one of the Guest Services wheelchair escorts at the nearest Guest Service Centers, which are located near Section 117, 145, 417 and 335.
 Club and Suite ticket holders should see the Concierge on these levels to request a wheelchair escort for a ride out of the Dome.|

 |As part of NBC’s agreement to televise Sunday night football, the NFL will implement a flexible schedule for Sunday start times for seven of the final eight weeks of the season.
 This will allow the NFL to bring more attractive match-ups to a national audience late in the season, and allow teams having breakout years to play their way onto the Sunday night schedule on NBC.|

 |Q & A Regarding Flexible Scheduling|

 |Q. Are all game times subject to flexible scheduling?

-A. No. Only the Sunday afternoon games in Weeks 11-17 of the 2012 NFL schedule can be moved to Sunday night.
+A. No. Only the Sunday afternoon games in Weeks 11-17 of the 2013 NFL schedule can be moved to Sunday night.